ericmadson/ericmadson/README.md

 <br>

 ### About Me
-- 🚀 I have almost 2 years of professional experience worked at PDA Soluções and worker around front-end, back-end and mobile projects
+- 🚀 I have almost 2 years of professional experience, having worked at PDA Soluções and been through front-end, back-end, and mobile projects.
 - 📚 I am a grad student of Information Systems, at UFRN
 - 👯 I’m currently expanding my portfolio with personal projects
 - 📬 How to reach me: [Let's get in touch!][linkedin]